 Gum disease is a common dental concern that we see in our office.
-To help combat the negative effects of gum disease, Linton Dental offers comprehensive periodontal disease treatment.
+To help combat the negative effects of gum disease, Linton Dental offers thorough periodontal disease treatment.

 With periodontal disease treatment, our team will evaluate the state of your smile, remove any diseased or infected tissue, and come up with solutions individualized to your needs to help prevent the spread of gum disease in the future.
 Your smile is important to us, and we want to ensure it is healthy.

 If you suspect you’re experiencing the symptoms of gum disease, please schedule an appointment with us.
-Gum disease only gets worse while it is left untreated, so it’s best to seek professional assistance as soon as the early symptoms set in.
+Only untreated gum disease gets worse, so it’s best to seek professional help as soon as the early symptoms set in.

-Dr. Brian Linton and Dr. Ed Davis are your trusted restorative dentist in Peachtree, GA.
-If you suffer from gum disease, they will help help you get back on track with your dental health.
+Dr. Hannah Voelker, Dr. Brian Linton, and Dr. Ed Davis are your restorative dentists in Peachtree City, GA.
+If you suffer from gum disease, they will help help you get your dental health back on track with a gum disease treatment plan.

 Gum disease results in a variety of symptoms that cause harm to your smile.
-With our comprehensive periodontal disease treatment plans, not only will we rid your mouth of gum disease but can also provide resources on how to restore your mouth’s aesthetics if your gum disease has resulted in tooth loss.
+Our thorough periodontal disease treatment plans will rid your mouth of gum disease.
+We will also provide resources on how to restore your mouth if your gum disease has resulted in tooth loss.

 Why does gum disease occur?

-Gum disease occurs when plaque and tartar buildup is left around your gum line.
+Gum disease occurs when plaque and tartar buildup infects tissue around your gum line.
 The buildup irritates and inflames your gums, causing gingivitis or bleeding gums.
-If it is not treated in its earliest stages, it eventually leads to more detrimental complications like receding gums, persistent bad breath, and even tooth loss.
-The buildup must be removed by a professional dentist.
+If your dentist does not treat it in its earliest stages, it eventually leads to more detrimental complications.
+You will start to notice issues such as receding gums, persistent bad breath, and even tooth loss.
+Your dentist must remove the infection buildup before it gets worse.

 What is scaling and root planing?

 Scaling and root planing is a deep cleaning of the pockets within your soft tissues.
 Once gum disease has set in, the bacteria has begun to eat away at your soft tissues, infecting them and leaving them diseased.
-Laser dentistry solutions can also be used to remove the infected soft tissues and ensure that you are left with only healthy gums.
+Scaling and root planing allows us to go beneath your soft tissues and remove all bacteria for a completely restored smile.

 What can I do to prevent gum disease from returning in the future?